adamkrawczyk/esp32_rosserial_demo/README.md

 # Main code

-If we have husarnet setuped we can create new sketch for our arduino project:
+If we have husarnet set up we can create new sketch for our arduino project:

 1. In your sketchbook create new directory called esp32_rosserial_demo
 2. In this folder create file called esp32_rosserial_demo.ino